iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 code .
 ```

+(Note: You can start and leave 2 instances of VSCode - one for the client, and one for the server, shown later)

 To debug Ionic 4 app using **VSCode**, see [this link](http://www.damirscorner.com/blog/posts/20161122-DebuggingIonic2AppsInChromeFromVisualStudioCode.html).

 Create ```launch.json``` file for VSCode project in the client/ionic4-feathersjsplus-starter\.vscode\ directory (can use VSCode shortcuts in Debug ribbon):